ethyca/fides/docs/fidesops/docs/guides/privacy_requests.md

 * OneTrust: Fidesops can be configured to act as (or as part of) the fulfillment layer in OneTrust's Data Subject Request automation flow.
 Please see [How-To: Configure OneTrust Integration](onetrust.md) for more information.

 - Generic API interoperability: Third party services can be authorized by creating additional OAuth clients.
 Tokens obtained from OAuth clients can be managed and revoked at any time.
-Pleae see [How-To: Authenticate with OAuth](oauth.md) for more information.
+Please see [How-To: Authenticate with OAuth](oauth.md) for more information.
 - OneTrust: Fidesops can be configured to act as (or as part of) the fulfilment layer in OneTrust's Data Subject Request automation flow.
 Please see [How-To: Configure OneTrust Integration](onetrust.md) for more information.